Parish softball players to watch in 2019

-St. Amant junior pitcher Alyssa Romano is one of the parish softball players to watch in 2019.
+East Ascension senior infielder Rachel Ducote is one of the parish softball players to watch in 2019

 The high-school softball season officially begins this week throughout the state.